Ekagrah/Linux-Ark-Dedicated-Server/README.md

 ```
 This same command is used to install and update the dedicated server

 4. On your machine you will be playing Ark on, you will add the scripts as described below.
-Run CMD as administrator and run: pip install paramiko scp.
+Run CMD as administrator and run: pip install paramiko scp to install dependencies.

 Using Scripts
 ------